ibm-cloud-docs/mqcloud/mqoc_qm_certs.md

    ![Image showing entering cipher spec](./images/mqoc_webconsole_qm_refreshsecurity.png) 5.4 Confirm by clicking **Refresh**

 If using a customer generated certificate a new version will need to be imported into the queue manager key store before the current certificate expires.
-TLS and AMS enabled MQ clients and connected queue managers will also require the new certificate to be added to their trust stores before the IBM MQ on Cloud queue manager configuration is updated to use the new certificate.
+TLS and AMS enabled MQ clients and connected queue managers will also require the new certificate to be added to their trust stores before the {{site.data.keyword.mq_full}} queue manager configuration is updated to use the new certificate.
 See the section below for details on using customer generated certificates.

 ## Using your own certificate
 {: #own_cert_mqoc_qm_certs}

-IBM MQ on Cloud supports the use of customer generated certificates when using TLS to connect the queue manager.
+{{site.data.keyword.mq_full}} supports the use of customer generated certificates when using TLS to connect the queue manager.
 Customer generated certificates need to be imported into the queue manager key store in the PEM format.
 Both public certificate and private key need to be contained in the same file.

 In some organizations TLS signed certificates are generated for you by a central certificate authority (CA).
 In this scenario the CA public certificates must also be included in the PEM file in the order:
   - private key